 A. Planning and Programming

-CALCOG supports measures that allow regions to develop regional plans that meet the needs of their member cities and counties.
+CALCOG supports measures that authorize and improve the capacity of regional agencies to deliver plans and program projects that meet the needs of their member cities and counties.

-- Reinforce and build upon the structure of SB 45 that provides regions a strong voice in the programming of projects within regions.
+- Reinforce and build upon the structure of SB 45 that provides regions a strong voice in the programming of regional projects.

-- Ensure local agencies, COGs, MPOs, RTPAs, CMAs and Transportation Commissions receive sufficient funding to fulfill their planning and programming obligations, including planning, data gathering and analysis, and public engagement related to developing and implementing the Regional Transportation Plan (RTP) and Sustainable Communities Strategies (SCS).
+- Ensure local and regional agencies (including COGs, MPOs, RTPAs, CMAs and Transportation Commissions) receive sufficient funding to fulfill their planning and programming obligations.
+These activities include planning, data gathering and analysis, environmental review, and public engagement.

 - Support open collaboration, data sharing, and funding to successfully implement federal and state performance-based planning and management requirements.